 You can count on BRAKEmax as a superior tire store for both tire sales and tire services.
 We do tire alignment and balancing as well as simple flat tire repairs, and our tire specialists follow the proper tire repair techniques set by the Rubber Manufacturers Association (RMA).
 Some of these guidelines include an inner seal for the tire and a plug-fill for the tire injury (meaning, a simple plug is not sufficient), disallowing repairs to the sidewall of a tire, or tire repairs that overlap on the inner liner.
 Failure to follow these guidelines can result in an unsafe condition.
 As a rule, our tire repair shop follows all RMA guidelines when servicing tires.
 After all, our families are on the same roads as your families.

 Need tire service or repair?

-How To Get the Best Tire Service
+How To Get the Best Tire Repair Service in Tucson